blehman/building_presentations/README.md

 ##Editing the presentation
 #####slides directory
-Contains two types of files:
+The `slides` directory contains two types of files:
-- list.json - this file is the order of the slides.
+- `list.json` - this file is the order of the slides.
-- .md files - these files are the slides.
+- `.md` files - these files are the slides.

 #####customization
 The index.html file is built by grunt from a template each time bower is